Enchufa2/RcppXPtrUtils/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There were 1 NOTEs:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Iñaki Ucar <i.ucar86@gmail.com>’

-New submission

-Possibly mis-spelled words in DESCRIPTION:
-  XPtr (3:8)
-  Ons (3:17)

 ## Downstream dependencies